blocknetdx/blockchain-configuration-files/README.md

 FeePerByte=20
 Confirmations=0
 ```
-The file name should match the value of the `manifest.json` file `xbridge_conf` key for the version group that these XBridge values pertain to.
+The file name should match the value of the `manifest` file's `xbridge_conf` key for the version group that these XBridge values pertain to.

 ### Wallet Configuration Files
-The wallet configuration files are versioned for each blockchain using the `manifest.json` file as a key.
+The wallet configuration files are versioned for each blockchain using the `manifest-latest.json` file as a key.
 The format of each file is as follows:
 ```
 server=1                        # Enable/disable command line and JSON-RPC commands;
 listen=1                        # Enable/disable peer connections;